kaelzhang/stock-pandas/docs/README.md

 Appends rows of `other` to the end of caller, returning a new object.

-This method has nearly the same hehavior of [`pandas.DataFrame.append()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.append.html), but instead it returns an instance of `StockDataFrame`
+This method has nearly the same hehavior of [`pandas.DataFrame.append()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.append.html), but instead it returns an instance of `StockDataFrame`, and it applies `date_col` to the newly-appended row(s) if possible.

 ### stock.directive_stringify(directive: str) -> str